 I can’t believe it’s already been 4 months since I quit shampoo and started “no poo,” and 3.5 months since I went water-only!
 I am definitely out of the oily transitional phase and still going strong on water-only, so figured it was time to post an update to my Ultimate Water-Only Hair Washing Routine.

-These pictures were all taken in the same lighting, room, and with the same camera as the pictures from the Ultimate Water-Only Hair Washing Routine post for a more accurate assessment of progress.
+These pictures were all taken in the same lighting, room, and with the same camera as the pictures from the Ultimate Water-Only Hair Washing Routine post for an accurate assessment of progress.

 How often do I wash my hair now?
 Once every 7-10 days with just water.